amtwebsolution/PHP-Admin-with-Mongodb/README.md

    8. then run admin. username: admin password: admin@123

-   for any feedback, please go to amtwebsolution.com and email to amtwebsolution@gmail.com
+  for any feedback, please go to amtwebsolution.com and email to amtwebsolution@gmail.com and Skype id: @amtwebsolution